Ketchikan Trolley Tour and Saxman Native Village Photo Op

 Please make your way to the Ketchikan Visitors Bureau at 131 Front St.

 Browse the local gift shop at Saxman Native Village.
+Bring local currency for additional purchases and souvenirs.

 A minimal amount of walking is needed.
 Wheelchair users must be able to transfer from chair & climb some steps.
 Bring a companion for assistance.
 Folding wheelchairs only.
 Advance notice is required for lift-equipped transportation.